kosucu98/ibm-python-text-analysis/README.md

-This project includes work based on labs from IBM's "Databases and SQL for Data Science with Python" course on Coursera.
+This project includes work based on labs from IBM's "Python for Data Science, AI & Development" course on Coursera.
 Content © IBM.
 Used for educational purposes under license.